valikoshka1996/Basic-API-modes/README.md

 - The API documentation is available in the `apiDoc` folder.
 - Ensure that the database credentials and admin API key are kept secure.
 - Follow the sequence of steps above for smooth initialization and usage.
+- At first - run all scripts in SQL folder, and nex - run all SQL scripts im update folder - This is extremely important for the correct functioning of API V1